abiyfantaye/DFSR/README.md

     `$ cd $FOAM_UTILITIES/preProcessing/DFSRTurb`\
     `$ ./Allwclean`

-## Running Example
+## Running a test case

-The directory `example/openTerrain` contains a simulation case configured for LES with open terrain condition
+The directory `example/openTerrain` contains a empty domain simulation case configured for LES of in open terrain condition